OSC/rss_to_motd/README.md

 Example script to convert an rss feed of motd messages into an /etc/motd file

 Tested to work with both Ruby 1.8.7 and Ruby 2.0.0 though the tests only run with Ruby 2+ (because of using minitest).
+The Rakefile is only necessarily to faciliate running the automated test.

 ## Usage